gridwalk/simple-time-tracker/README.md

 - No teams

 ## Code
-This project structure is based on [https://github.com/gridwalk/net-art-starter](Net Art Starter).
+This project structure is based on [Net Art Starter](https://github.com/gridwalk/net-art-starter).
 Everything you need to know to build and run the project is there.